Non–small cell lung cancer (NSCLC)

 Results from a clinical trial with KEYTRUDA

-A clinical trial of 797 people with early-stage non–small cell lung cancer compared the following 2 groups receiving different treatments:
+A clinical trial of 797 patients with early-stage non–small cell lung cancer compared the following 2 groups receiving different treatments:

 200 mg of KEYTRUDA every 3 weeks plus chemotherapy before surgery